Grandma-Betty/synology-dsm-open-vm-tools/README.md

 `git clone https://github.com/NeverEatYellowSwissSnow/synology-dsm-open-vm-tools.git ~/tmp`

-**7.** Edit the following file which holds the according checksum files and replace all values with the generated checksums from `~/tmp.txt`:
+**7.** Edit the following file which holds the according checksum files and replace all values with the previously generated checksums from `~/tmp.txt`:

 `nano ~/tmp/spksrc/cross/open-vm-tools/digests`